Normawar/Registrations-DKC/workspace/PROJECT_REFERENCE.md

 ```

 ### ✅ Reliable Square Client Pattern (CRITICAL)
-Due to environment initialization issues, the Square client **MUST** be instantiated directly inside the server action or flow that uses it. **DO NOT** use a shared client instance.
+Due to environment initialization issues, the Square client **MUST** be instantiated directly inside the server action or flow that uses it. **DO NOT** use a shared client instance from `square-client.ts`.

 ```typescript
 // ✅ Correct: Initialize inside the server action